DiscipleTools/disciple-tools-prayer-campaigns/README.md

 ## Requirements

-- Disciple Tools Theme installed on a Wordpress Server
+- Disciple.Tools Theme installed on a Wordpress Server

 ## Installing